rishabh-j-23/obsidian-notes/Computer science/Techs/Zammad Helpdesk Portal.md

 	- Admin -> Channels -> Web -> Group selection for Ticket creation

 ###### To Find:
 1. How to disable group selection on customer side during ticket  creation  in case of multiple groups
 2. Auto assign a ticket to an agent
 3. How to assign user to an organization automatically
+	1. Try with domain based organization creation

 ###### To Fix:
 1. Email verification emails not being sent